 Most of them are less obvious to the casual observer, but for me are where the magic lives.
 I’ve reconnected with my sense of purpose, learned how to live more fully in my body, and have tuned into my intuition like never before.
 Instead of swimming upstream all the time, I am able to go with the flow and move forward from a place of greater ease and inspiration.
 I have a new understanding of what balance means for me, and what really brings me joy.
 I’ve cultivated a new way of being in my life, operating from a place of abundance and faith, rather than scarcity and fear.
 I trust myself to slow down, tune in, and make decisions that reflect how I truly want to spend my time and energy.
 In essence, I’ve learned how to bring my actions into alignment with who I am at my core.
 And it feels so good.
 It’s always a practice, of course, but I now know how to lean into my own growth with more confidence, and without taking myself so seriously.
 I have the tools and resources to navigate what comes my way.

-If you are ready to do the same, I am here to support you by partnering with you to create a process and container within which you can experience your own unique transformation, step confidently toward your growing edge, and find whatever is calling to you.
+If you are ready to do the same, I am here to support you by partnering with you to create a process and container within which you can experience your own unique transformation, begin living and leading intuitively, and find whatever is calling to you.

 Are you ready to join me?